 Sales per Square Foot

-The sales per square foot data is most commonly used for planning inventory purchases.
-It can also roughly calculate return on investment and it is used to determine rent on a retail location.
-When measuring sales per square foot, keep in mind that selling space does not include the stock room or any area where products are not displayed.
+The sales-per-square-foot data is most commonly used for planning inventory purchases.
+It can also roughly calculate return on investment and used to determine rent for a retail location.

 Total Net Sales ÷ Square Feet of Selling Space = Sales per Square Foot of Selling Space